BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Global gold prices, currency fluctuations, demand-supply dynamics, inflation, and geopolitical events, among other factors, can influence gold rates in India.

-Should I make the gold investment in India?
+Should I make a gold investment in India?

 The choice depends on your personal preferences, investment approach and priorities.
 Gold can be a suitable addition to a diversified portfolio that also contains other asset classes such as stocks or equity mutual funds for long-term growth potential and bonds or debt funds for relative stability.